mckennapsean/dissertation/content/04-example.md

 datasets transfer from raw data into situational awareness.
 Our extensions highlights the data feedback loop, clearly shows the outputs from this feedback loop, and provides identification of tasks for filtering the data across levels.

+![
+  An extension to the data hierarchy model presented by D'Amico et al.
+  [@DAmico2008], highlighting how various results feed back to raw data, while also pinpointing several key tasks.
+We established this extension as part of the qualitative coding method, which we used to motivate the redesign of a software tool.
+](figures/methods/model.pdf){#fig:model width="100%"}

 ### Discussion on Qualitative Coding Design Method